Eschatologue/CM_wiki/docs/class/bard/whispers.md

 You have learned to infuse innocent-seeming words with an insidious magic that can inspire terror.
 As a **:rsc-a: Magic**{ .rsc } action, you can attempt to seed paranoia into the mind of a creature within 5 feet.
 The target must succeed on a Wisdom saving throw against your spell save DC or have the Frightened condition for 1 hour.
 You can choose for the source of the fear to be yourself or another creature of your choice.
 The condition ends early if you or your allies attack it, damage it, or force it to make a saving throw.
 If the target succeeds on its saving throw, it has no hint that you tried to frighten it.

-Once you use this feature, you can't use it again until you finish a Short or Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ### Level 6: Mantle of Whispers

 You gain the ability to adopt a humanoid's persona.
 When a creature dies within 30 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to magically capture its shadow.
 The creature must be a Humanoid, or it must have the general appearance and size of a Humanoid (for example, a Night Hag).
-You retain this shadow until you use it or you finish a Long Rest.
+You retain this shadow until you use it or you finish a **:rest-long: Long Rest**.

 You can use the shadow as a **:rsc-a: Magic**{ .rsc } action.
 When you do so, it vanishes, magically transforming into a disguise that appears on you.
 You now look like the dead person, but healthy and alive.
 This disguise lasts for 1 hour or until you dismiss it as a  **:rsc-b: Bonus Action**{ .rsc }.